zeyang1225/zeyang1225.github.io/_includes/teaching.md

      <li> Teaching Evaluation: <strong>4.8/5.0</strong>, Class size: <strong>68</strong> </li>
       <li> Received the 2023 UBC Paul Chwelos Memorial Graduate Scholarship of Teaching Excellence</li>
       <li> Recognized by Dean with a <a href="assets/files/Teaching Commendation Letter - Li.pdf">Commendation in Teaching Excellence</a>. </li>
+    <li>  Introduction to the development and use of accounting information for management planning and control and the development of cost information for financial reports. </li>
      </ul>
 </ul>